Jalexandrou/IAC-RISCV-CW/Personal Statements/JacobPeakeStatement.md

 ___

 *[Link to module](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-1/blob/main/CPU/ALU.sv)*

+The ALU.sv module was copied from Laboratory 4 with some changes.
+Implementing the ALU taught me how to use enumeration, specifying an enumerated type `func` which characterised all of the ALU operations as numbers corresponding to the value of `ALUctrl` that determines that operation.

+We then could define these operations in an `always_comb` statement- giving the operation performed in each case.
+This requires a default case to also be specified.
+After defining all operations, all that was need was to set the `zero_o` valeue to 1 if the output of the ALU was 0, and 0 otherwise.

+*Thanks to Jake for contributing with the LSHIFT and PASSOP2 operations.*
 ___
 ### Data Memory
 ___

 *[Link to module](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-1/blob/main/CPU/DataMem.sv)*

+For the DataMem.sv module, we must define the memory with respect to the memory map given to us in the project brief- requiring the Data Memory to be defined by address values h'0001FFFF & h'00000000.
+On the positive edge of the clock, if `we = 1`, then data is written into memory at the specified address.
+This is done with byte addressing if the value of `ByteOp` is 0.

+Then, defined in combinational logic, data can be written at any time into memory at the address specified, using byte or word addressing methods.

+*Thanks to Jake for contributing with Byte Addressing.*

 ___
 ### Register File
 ___

 *[Link to module](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-1/blob/main/CPU/RegFile.sv)*

 ___
 ### CPU
 ___